-This Szechuan chicken recipe features succulent and crispy chicken bites drenched in a flavorful sweet and spicy sauce.
+Szechuan chicken features succulent and crispy chicken drenched in a flavor packed sweet and spicy sauce.
 Ready in just 15 minutes and tastes like Takeout!

 - Quick to make.
 From prep to plate, this entire dish takes less than 15 minutes to make.